Erenimo3442/CS50-Final-Project/README.md

 ![Guide Screenshot 2](images/screenshot2.png)

-5. The HaveToDo extension should now be installed and visibvle in your Chrome extensions.
+5. The HaveToDo extension should now be installed and visible in your Chrome extensions.

 ## Usage